 Keeping Breath Fresh At Home

-- If you wear dentures, remove them at night and clean to get rid of bacterial buildup from food and drink.
+- If you wear dentures, clean them off at night to remove bacterial buildup from food and drink.

 - Drink plenty of water and swirl cool water around your mouth.
 This is particularly helpful to freshen “morning breath.”

 - Keep track of the foods you eat.
 If they are suspects in your bad breath, bring your log to us to review.
-Along the same lines, note all of the medications you take, as some drugs play a role in mouth odour.
+Along the same lines, note all your medicines, as some drugs play a role in mouth odour.

 - Replace your toothbrush at least four times a year.

-- Schedule regular dental checkups and cleanings at West Ryde Dental Clinic.
+- Schedule regular dental checkups and cleanings at My Local Dentists West Ryde.

 - Chew fragrant spices such as cloves, fennel seeds, or aniseed.
 Their antiseptic qualities help fight halitosis-causing bacteria.

 - Chew a piece of citrus rind for a mouth- freshening burst of flavor.
 The citric acid stimulates the production of saliva and fights bad breath.